hito16/oneko-sdl/sdlport/README.md

 make
 ```

 Build system is not used on oneko because there is only one source file that includes all headers.
-The command below produces `sdl_oneko` executable.
+The command below produces `oneko-sdl` executable.

 ```
-gcc oneko_sdl.c xbm_helper.c -o sdl_oneko `pkg-config --cflags --libs sdl2` -I. -I.. -DUSE_SDL
+gcc oneko_sdl.c xbm_helper.c -o oneko-sdl `pkg-config --cflags --libs sdl2` -I. -I.. -DUSE_SDL
 ```

 ### Implementation notes: